-Second Reading Speech by Second Minister for Finance Lawrence Wong on COVID-19 (Temporary Measures) Bill, on 7 Apr 2020 at Parliament07 Apr 2020
+Second Reading Speech by Second Minister for Finance Lawrence Wong on COVID-19 (Temporary Measures) Bill, at The Parliament, 7 April 202007 Apr 2020

 COVID-19 (Temporary Measures) Bill

 Second Reading Speech

 7 April 2020

 Part 6: Temporary Measures Concerning Remission of Property Tax

 1. Mr Speaker, Sir, let me elaborate on Part 6 of this Bill, which introduces an obligation on property owners to pass on the prescribed property tax rebate received to their tenants, in the form of monetary payment or reduction in rentals, in a timely manner.

 Why the need to impose an obligation on property owners in this Bill

 2. To help businesses affected by the COVID-19 pandemic, the Government introduced a property tax rebate for non-residential properties, as announced in the 18 February 2020 Budget and the 26 March 2020 Supplementary Budget.
 Owners of such properties are granted a property tax rebate of 30%, 60% or 100%, depending on the nature of the property, for 2020.
 The policy intent of the property tax rebate is to help the business operator affected by the COVID-19 pandemic.
 Hence the Government had strongly urged property owners to pass down the rebate to their tenants.